joinnextblock/protocol-attn/NIP-X1.md

 ## PROMO Protocol Behavior

 ### PROMOTION Lifecycle
-- PROMOTIONS are initiated by PROMOTION CREATORS
+- PROMOTIONS are initiated by PROMOTION Creators
 - A PROMOTION remains active until one of:
   1. The PROMOTION CREATOR publishes a kind:5 event referencing the PROMOTION event ID
   2. The BILLBOARD OPERATOR terminates the PROMOTION based on its criteria